SSDRC

 If you meet or equal any of the above impairment criteria as a result of TBI, you may be able to receive disability benefits.
 For that matter, even if you are not able to meet or equal any of the above listing criteria because of your traumatic brain injury, you still may be approved for disability benefits through Social Security.

-Social Security disability always looks at residual functional capacity rather than specific conditions.
+Social Security Disability always looks at residual functional capacity rather than specific conditions.
 This means there is still a chance of being approved for disability benefits if your traumatic brain injury has caused limitations that prevent you from returning to any of your past work, or performing any other type of work that, in the absence of your disabling condition, you might be able to transition to.

 If this is the case, you may still be approved for disability benefits through a medical vocational disability allowance.
 Medical vocational disability allowances are determined by an individual’s age, education, work history, transferability of their work skills, and residual functional capacity (what a person can do in spite of the limitations imposed upon them by their disabling condition).